A Sensitivity Analysis Framework for Causal Inference Under Interference: Bias Decomposition in the Presence of Undefined Potential Outcomes

 In earlier sections of this paper, we considered settings in which all potential outcomes are well-defined for all units.
 While Assumption \ref{assumptionwelldefined}, which encodes this condition, is widely applicable, there may be certain settings in which it is unreasonable.
 Concerns about violations of Assumption \ref{assumptionwelldefined} are most relevant for applications where the number of neighbors (which determines the domain of the exposure mapping function) is viewed as fixed.
 For instance, in a geographic context, if $G$ represents the number of a neighboring countries adopting a certain policy, defining the potential outcome $Y^{(1,2)}$ for a country that has only one neighbor could be seen as conceptually incoherent.
 Moreover, in general, potential outcomes of the form $Y^{(a,g)}$ are undefined for units without neighbors \citep{Forastiere2021, Kim2025}.
 Due to these issues, practitioners may wish to define a different number of potential outcomes for each unit to better match their philosophical intuitions about causality.

 In this section, we extend our earlier results to account for this complexity.
 Without loss of generality, we will assume that $G \in \{0, 1, 2, ..., g_{max}\}$ represents the number of treated neighbors a unit has.
-For the sake of notational convenience, we also make the following assumptions: \begin{itemize} \item $Y^{(a,g)}$ for $a \in \{0,1\}$ is well-defined for any unit with $g$ or more neighbors, and is undefined for any unit with fewer than $g$ neighbors. \item $N$ records the number of neighbors a unit has, and the maximum value of $N$ is $g_{max}$ (i.e., $N \in \{0, 1, 2, ..., g_{max} \}$). \item The potential outcomes $Y^{(1,0)}$ and $Y^{(0,0)}$ are well-defined for units with $N = 0$ (i.e., they behave like units that have neighbors none of whom are treated). \item $V_g = \mathbb{I}(N \geq g)$ tracks units for which $Y^{(a,g)}$ is well-defined.
-Note that if $V_{g'} = 1$, then $V_{\tilde{g}} = 1$ for any $\tilde{g} < g'$. \end{itemize}
+For the sake of notational convenience, we also make the following assumptions: \begin{itemize} \item $Y^{(a,g)}$ for $a \in \{0,1\}$ is well-defined for any unit with $g$ or more neighbors, and is undefined for any unit with fewer than $g$ neighbors. \item $N$ records the number of neighbors a unit has and $N \in \{0, 1, 2, ..., g_{max} \}$. \item The potential outcomes $Y^{(1,0)}$ and $Y^{(0,0)}$ are well-defined for units with $N = 0$ (i.e., the outcomes of units without neighbors behave like those of units that have neighbors none of whom are treated). \item $V_g = \mathbb{I}(N \geq g)$ tracks units for which $Y^{(a,g)}$ is well-defined.
+Note that for any $\tilde{g} < g'$ if $V_{g'} = 1$, then $V_{\tilde{g}} = 1$. \end{itemize}

 In order to extend our bias decomposition to this setting, the assumptions and causal estimands outlined in Section \ref{problem} need to be modified.
-First, we introduce a new version of consistency which relates the observed outcome to the potential outcomes in a manner which depends on a unit's number of neighbors. \begin{assumption}[Consistency with Undefined Potential Outcomes] Given that $N = n$, the potential outcome $Y^{(a)}$ satisfies $Y^{(a)} = \sum_{g = 0}^{n} \mathbb{I}(G=g) \cdot Y^{(a,g)}$ and the observed outcome $Y$ satisfies $Y = \sum_{a = 0}^{1} \mathbb{I}(A=a) \cdot Y^{(a)}$. \end{assumption} Since potential outcomes are only well-defined conditionally under this framework, the causal estimands need to be re-defined.
-We begin by considering a measure of the impact of changing $A$, the \textit{controlled individual main effect},
+First, we introduce a new version of consistency, which relates the observed outcome to the potential outcomes in a manner which depends on a unit's number of neighbors. \begin{assumption}[Consistency with Undefined Potential Outcomes] Given that $N = n$, the potential outcome $Y^{(a)}$ satisfies $Y^{(a)} = \sum_{g = 0}^{n} \mathbb{I}(G=g) \cdot Y^{(a,g)}$ and the observed outcome $Y$ satisfies $Y = \sum_{a = 0}^{1} \mathbb{I}(A=a) \cdot Y^{(a)}$. \end{assumption} Since potential outcomes are only well-defined conditionally under this framework, the causal estimands need to be re-defined.
+We begin by considering a measure of the causal impact of changing $A$, the \textit{controlled individual main effect},